-- To encrypt the data backup files: - 1.
-In the Settings tab, click Data Backup Encryption in the Security and Encryption section. - 2.
-Select the Encrypt Backups checkbox. - 3.
-Select an Encryption Algorithm from the list.
+- To encrypt the data backup files:

+- 1. In the Settings tab, click Data Backup Encryption in the Security and Encryption section.

+- 2. Select the Encrypt Backups checkbox.

+- 3. Click Browse, then select and upload a GnuPG/PGP Public Key to Power IQ.

+- 4. Click Save.